JonathanBuchner/plan/index.md

 - [National Weather Service forecast](https://forecast.weather.gov/MapClick.php?lon=-120.8502960205078&lat=48.13907212866508#.YqfM4XbMISE) for -120.8502960205078 & 8.13907212866508

 ## Questions
 Ask them all.
 Some have been to the area recently, others have not.
-[Gear & Itenery & Questions](https://buchnerfamilycom.sharepoint.com/:x:/g/EZtADW1tT4dJjRaDqz5IcWQBX3YYAoHHYcDG1HGbHLTVbQ?e=7Mk53N)
+[Gear & Itenery & Questions](https://buchnerfamilycom.sharepoint.com/:x:/g/EZtADW1tT4dJjRaDqz5IcWQBX3YYAoHHYcDG1HGbHLTVbQ?e=7Mk53N).

 ## Fun facts
-- Derek was younger than Alpen on his first trip to Spider Meadows.
+- Starting at spider meadows, the Buchner family circumnavigated fortress mountain on a seven-day backpacking trip
 - On the other side of Spider Pass is Lyman Glacier, named after the same professor that Jonathan's freshmen year dorm was named after.
 - David wrote an introduction to a reprinted version of 100 Hikes Glacier Peak Region by Ira Springs & Harvey Manning.
 Before the internets this was the guidebook for visiting Spider Meadows.